AntiPwr/AntiPwr.github.io/root/wiki/Chain of Delta.md

 Chain of Delta has unique types of magic present, Economic Magic - Focused on influencing value.
 Resource Magic, Therium Magic Industrial Magic - Focused on influencing production.
 Water, Electricity, Pressure, Oil, Fuel, automation, automata, etc.
-Political Magic - Backstabbing, accumulating influence, propaganda, power.
+Political Magic - Backstabbing, accumulating influence, propaganda, power, compromise.

 Spell idea,
 "You summon 15 sheets of paper, distributed rather evenly, within a mile radius.
 These papers can be found attached to tavern doors, trees, quest boards, and other similar locations.
 Each paper contain the exact same information decided by the caster..
 Choose up to 25 words to put on this page.
 This may include up to a single image or drawing, as well as other design explanations if necessary and allowed by the DM."